Advocating for Democratic values

 As promised, NBWDC is joining other progressive Democratic groups in a postcarding campaign to encourage Democratic voter turnout in November as we’ve never seen it before.

-Thanks to you, 9,000 postcards were written and sent!
+Thanks to you, 9,000 postcards were written and sent to Ohio and Fresno, CA!
 And here’s just one example of proud volunteers making sure these postcards find their way to voters.

 If you subscribe to NBWDC’s email newsletters and alerts, you will receive information about how to sign up to participate in this activity from the safety of your own home.
 Watch your inbox for details coming soon.